 Cutting-edge 3D laser scanning technology has revolutionised the Architecture, Engineering and Construction (AEC) industries across the world, including Australia.
-Architects, engineers and builders can now incorporate 3D models into their workflows easily thanks to these lightweight, portable technologies.
-With so many advantages and features up it’s sleeve, we get frequently asked by our clients – How much does 3D laser scanning cost in Australia?
+Architects, engineers and construction managers can incorporate accurate 3D models into their design and build workflows easily thanks to these lightweight, accurate and portable technologies.
+With so many advantages and features of 3D laser scanning, we often get asked – How much does 3D laser scanning cost in Australia?

-3D laser scanning is also used by architects for detecting design errors, on site project defects and resolving them throughout the project, rather than on completion.
-This saves contractors a lot of time and money that would otherwise be wasted in unnecessary rework, and rectification.
+3D laser scanning is also used by architects for site measurements, detecting design issues, defects and as a means to resolve them throughout the project, rather than on completion.
+This saves time and money that would otherwise be wasted in unnecessary rework, delays or rectification.

-If you are an AEC venture looking for 3D laser scanning for architects, this blog is for you.
-Here, I will be discussing some factors that affect the price and how to calculate 3D laser scanning cost per square foot for a typical project requirement.
+If you are an AEC company looking for a 3D laser scanning company, this blog is for you.
+Here, I will be discussing some factors that affect the price and how to calculate 3D laser scanning costs for a typical project.

 Table of Contents

-How much does a 3D laser scanning survey cost per square foot?
+How much does a 3D laser scanning survey cost?

-Usually the 3D laser scanning cost of a building is calculated per square meter, however some surveyors will fix rates depending on the size of the project.
+Usually, the 3D laser scanning cost of a building interior is calculated per square meter, some surveyors will fix rates depending on the size of the project.

-Note that the cost per square meter to laser scan doesn’t include additional services such as point cloud modelling, drafting, site analysis or reporting.
+It’s worth noting that the cost per square meter doesn’t include additional services such as drafting plans, 3D modeling, site analysis or extra reporting.

 Factors that affect 3D laser scanning cost of an AEC Project

-On site laser scanning is calculated on an hourly basis.
-The 3D laser scanner (also known as LiDAR scanner) comes equipped with high precision sensors that require regular maintenance and calibration.
+The 3D laser scanner (also known as LiDAR scanner) comes equipped with high-precision sensors that require regular maintenance and calibration.
+Plus, a laser scanner needs surveying to quality control the process to ensure the accuracy of the scan data.

-So it shouldn’t come as a surprise that 3D scanning is more expensive than the traditional surveying methods.
-In several cases, based on the space being scanned, LiDAR scanners are mounted on commercial drones to carry out an aerial 3D laser scanning survey.
-You can find more about costing of drone services in this blog – How much do drone services cost in Australia?
+So it shouldn’t come as a surprise that 3D scanning is more expensive than traditional surveying methods.
+In some cases, based on the areas to be scanned, LiDAR scanners are mounted on cars or commercial drones to carry out aerial or mobile 3D laser scanning.
+You can find more about the cost of drone services in this blog – How much do drone services cost in Australia?

-While there is nothing typical about an AEC project requirement, due to the wide range of applications of 3D laser scanning technology, it is quite tricky to calculate 3D laser scanning cost for a typical AEC project requirement with some generic assumptions.
+While there is nothing typical about an AEC project, due to the wide range of applications of 3D laser scanning technology, it is tricky to calculate the 3D laser scanning cost for a typical AEC project.
+However, I can try and summarise costs with some generic assumptions.

-Well, we will try to answer this by discussing some factors that we consider when calculating the quote for a new 3D laser scanning project.
+To answer this we can consider some factors when calculating the cost for a 3D laser scanning project.

 1. Site/object dimensions

-The first thing we consider is the size and structure of the space to be measured.
-We will need many scans to cover the space from all angles to accurately create a 3D model with accurate dimensions.
+The first thing we consider is the size and shape of the space to be measured.
+We will need many scans to cover the space from all angles to accurately create a comprehensive 3D model with accurate dimensions.

-The number of scans required depends on the size of the space or object.
-The bigger the space (such as a warehouse or large construction area) the more scans we’ll need.
-Plus buildings above three stories also require more complex positioning of the laser scanner and can involve an EWP (elevated work platform) that adds to the cost estimate for the 3D laser scanning survey.
+The number of scans required depends on the size and shape of the building or structure and the type of model of laser scanner to be used.
+The bigger the space (such as a warehouse or large construction area) the less scans we’ll need using a laser scanner with longer range.
+Plus, buildings above five stories require more complex positioning of the laser scanner and can involve creative scanning positions or traffic management that adds to the costs for the 3D laser scanning survey.

-The next factor we consider is the texture of the surface.
-Usually basic surfaces are easier to scan like walls and roofs.
-Scanning rugged terrain, pipelines, roads full of potholes, pits, debris etc. is more complicated.
+The next factor we consider is the number of elements to be captured for the desired project outcomes.
+Basic surfaces are easier to scan like walls and roofs.
+But scanning steel trusses, pipelines, roads full of potholes, pits, debris etc. is more complicated.
+If the building comprises lots of small spaces and rooms this adds time to the process to connect each room to the scan project.

-A typical scan-to-model project starts from $2500 which would include the following:
+A typical scan-to-plan project starts from around $1,800 which would include the following:

 - Point cloud processing, registration, conversion and quality control